BrickBot/GNU-Legacy-Toolchain/patches/README.md

 Patches
 =======
-The patches described below have been applied to the code in this respository.
+Known patches are listed below.
+Those not marked with ~~strikethrough~~ have been applied to the code in this respository.
+Unapplied patches might be specific to a particular distribution or duplicate patches from other sources.

 Binutils